 D.4.2.3 Antenna connection for E-UTRA bands where 2Rx is supported

-For E-UTRA bands where 2Rx is supported, the UE shall decide via manufacturer declaration and AP configuration which 2 of the 4 antenna ports shall be connected with the downlink signal from the SS.
-The remaining 2 antenna ports shall be connected to zero input.
+For E-UTRAN bands where 2Rx is supported and 4Rx is not supported, the UE shall decide via manufacturer declaration and antenna port configuration which 2 of the 4 antenna ports shall be connected with the downlink signal from the SS.
+The remaining 2Rx antenna ports shall be connected to zero input.
 The parameters and test requirements remain unmodified.

 D.4.2.4 Antenna c onnection for E-UTRA bands where only 4Rx is supported

-For E-UTRA bands where only 4Rx is supported, all 4Rx antenna ports shall be connected to the downlink signal from the SS.
+For E-UTRAN bands where only 4Rx is supported, all 4Rx antenna ports shall be connected to the downlink signal from the SS.
 The system simulator shall provide independent noise and fading (low correlation) for each antenna port.
 Except for the modifications to radio link monitoring tests specified in section TBD, the parameters and test requirements remain unmodified.